 1943: Howard Hughes crashes into Lake Mead, while test flying his Sikorsky S-43, killing CAA inspector Ceco Cline and Richard Felt.

 1949: The British government recognises the Republic of Ireland.

 1955: Prime Minister Sir Anthony Eden presents the largest-scale election broadcast ever seen on television.

 1960: The much-heralded Big Four summit in Paris fails after U2 spy plane recriminations.

 1961: Cuban leader Fidel Castro offers to exchange Bay of Pigs prisoners for 500 bulldozers.

-1966: During a Bob Dyan concert at The Free Trade Hall in Manchester, a member of the audience shouted out “Judas”, unhappy with the singer’s move from acoustic to electric.
+1966: During a Bob Dylan concert at Manchester Free Trade Hall, a member of the audience famously shouts “Judas” at the singer, unhappy with his move to electric instruments.

 1972: The IRA fires on workers leaving the Mackies engineering works in west Belfast.